smkirby/SimLang/README.md

 The course meets on Tuesdays, Thursdays, and Fridays throughout semester 2.
 When there is a lecture, the whole class meets together 14:00 - 15:00.
 When there is a lab, the class will split into three groups and meet either 14:00 - 15:00, 15:00 - 16:00, or 16:00 - 17:00.

-There are two assessments, in the form of two take-home exams that will require a mix of multiple choice and short-answer questions.
-Some questions will require running some simulations and presenting the results as a graph or set of graphs.
-Students will have around 2 weeks to complete the exams.

 ### Schedule (subject to change)

 1. Lecture: why simulate language?
 (15/01)